xiangshao/xiangshao.github.io/_pages/cv.md

   * School of Management, Fudan University
 * 2020： International Faculty Fellows
   * Sloan School of Management, MIT (host: Prof.Joseph Doyle)
-* 2012-2013: Research Associate
-  * Faculty of Business and Economics, The University of Hong Kong

 Service